apify/apify-sdk-js/packages/actor-scraper/puppeteer-scraper/README.md

 | ------ | --------- | ------------ |
 | Object | -         | Input object |

-The actor's input as it was received from the UI.
+The Actor's input as it was received from the UI.
 Each `pageFunction` invocation gets a fresh copy.
-Note that the actor's input cannot be modified by changing the values in this object.
+Note that the Actor's input cannot be modified by changing the values in this object.

 #### **`env`**